ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Assert.md

 }
 ```

-MBED_STATIC_ASSERT macro can be used for compile-time evaluation of expressions.
-If the evaluation fails, the passed in error message will be printed out and the compilation fails.
+You can use the `MBED_STATIC_ASSERT` macro for compile-time evaluation of expressions.
+If the evaluation fails, the passed in error message prints, and the compilation fails.

-The below function uses MBED_ASSERT_STATIC to validate the size of equeue_timer struture.
+The below function uses `MBED_ASSERT_STATIC` to validate the size of the `equeue_timer` structure.

 ```C
 void equeue_tick_init() {